facelessuser/mkdocs_pymdownx_material_extras/README.md

 pip install mkdocs_pymdownx_material_extras
 ```

-Add it to your your `mkdocs.yml` plugins.
+Add it to your `mkdocs.yml` plugins.
 It is assuming you are using MkDocs Material.
 When doing so, remember to add
 back the `search` plugin as it doesn't append to the plugins, but overrides the plugins:

 ```yml